Why you should be talking to your infant: The science of baby talk, Part 1

 The following summary of research on language acquisition from television is based on Saxton (2017: 94–96).

 Other studies have shown that children can’t learn new words from television before the age of 2 (Snow et al. 1976; Kuhl, Tsao & Liu 2003; Mumme & Fernald 2003; Anderson & Pempek 2005; Krcmar, Grela & Lin 2007).
 After age 2, it’s possible for children to learn some vocabulary from television, but only from shows designed specifically for children, and only well-designed ones (Rice & Woodsmall 1988; Rice et al. 1990; Barr & Wyss 2008).
 (Children who watched Teletubbies did not show significant vocabulary development, while children who watched Dora the Explorer, Blue’s Clues, or Dragon’s Tales showed greater vocabulary gains [Linebarger & Walker 2005; Uchikoshi 2005].)
-One study showed that children only learned new vocabulary from video when an adult facilitated their learning with concomitant social interaction (O’Doherty et al. 2011), again showing the importance of socially-directed cues for child language learning.
+One study showed that children only learned new vocabulary from video when an adult facilitated their learning with concomitant social interaction (O’Doherty et al. 2011), again showing the importance of socially-directed cues for child language learning (see also Anderson & Hanson 2017).
 By comparison, one study showed that children aged 21–27 months learned new vocabulary from a shared book reading activity, but none from TV viewing (Patterson 2002).

 Linguist Noam Chomsky actually once claimed explicitly that “a child may pick up a large part of his vocabulary and ‘feel’ for sentence structure from television” (Chomsky 1959: 42).
 Chomsky believes that mere exposure is sufficient for language acquisition, because he thinks that some part of grammar is innate rather than learned, a position known as linguistic nativism.
 But as Saxton 2017: 131 trenchantly states, “Chomsky’s early assertions about language acquisition are the result of armchair speculation, not empirical enquiry.”
 In reality, the amount of speech that children overhear does not predict vocabulary size, whereas the amount of speech specifically targeted at them does (Shneidman et al. 2013).
 The body of first language acquisition research has shown that targeted social interaction is crucial for child language development.